peterldowns/wwikt/README.md

 I'm going to try to make this entire app in like 12 hours.
 I'm going to keep track of the progress I make because it will be interesting to see if I can do it.
 I've never done anything with Node, Coffeescript, OR Websockets before.
 Let's see how quickly I can pick it up!

-5/2 14:43 : Just installed Node and NPM through the DMG from nodejs.org.
+**5/2 14:43** Just installed Node and NPM through the DMG from nodejs.org.

+**5/2 14:50** Changed the progress log formatting, added a gitignore.
+I've decided to check in every half hour or so and write a little overview of what I've done.
+My commit messages should serve as a finer-grained log.